griffithbrandt/toric-rs/README.md

 ## About

-Built by an embedded systems engineering student to demonstrate Rust proficiency and understanding of real-time QEC decoder design for fault-tolerant quantum computing.
+Built to demonstrate understanding of real-time QEC decoder design for fault-tolerant quantum computing.